lanceengland/lanceengland.github.io/_drafts/az104-identity-and-governance.markdown

 Tags can be applied to almost everything.
 Names are case INSENSITIVE and values are case SENSITIVE.
 Many use cases.
 Best practice: Use for billing/cost center.
 Can use policies to enforce during resource creation, and flag existing non-compliant resources.

+Name max length 512, value max length 256.
+Exception: storage accounts tag name max length 128.
+Why?
+No idea.
+Also, a resoruce can have a max of 50 tags.

-PowerShell can be used to bulk-apply tags. be CAREFUL not to replace the tag collection; rath, you would want to ADD to the tag collection.
+PowerShell can be used to bulk-apply tags.
+Be careful not to REPLCE the tag collection; rather, you would want to ADD to the existing tag collection.

 > Tags are NOT inherited from parents e.g. resource groups.